-Chart 5 Tobacco Products Tax Revenue, 1948 - 2018
+Chart 6 Tobacco Products Tax Revenue, 1948 - 2019

-MARIHUANA EXCISE TAX LEGAL CITATION: M.C.L.
+LEGAL CITATION: M.C.L.
 333.27951 et seq., Initiated Law 1 of 2018 YEAR ADOPTED: 2018.
-BASIS OF TAX: Privilege of selling marihuana products by at retail and as a microbusiness.
-MEASURE OF TAX (BASE): Marihuana sold in Michigan.
+BASIS OF TAX: Privilege of selling marihuana products at retail and as a microbusiness.
+MEASURE OF TAX (BASE): Marihuana sold or otherwise transferred in Michigan to anyone other than a marihuana establishment.
 RATE: 10% of the sale price.
 ADMINISTRATION: Michigan Department of Treasury.
-REPORT AND PAYMENT: Treasury has not yet issued guidelines for payment of this new tax.
+REPORT AND PAYMENT: Quarterly returns ad payments are due on the 20 th of the month following the preceding calendar quarter.
 DISPOSITION: Revenues are deposited into the Marihuana Regulation Fund.
-Those revenues are distributed (subject to legislative appropriation) as follows: Fully fund the cost of implementation, administration and enforcement of the Micl Regulation and Taxation of Marihuana Act; Provide \$20 million annually to one or more clinical trials approved by the United States Food and Drug Administration researching the efficacy of marihuana in treating medical conditions of armed service veterans and preventing veteran suicide until at least 2022 or for at least two years; Remaining revenues are distributed: 15% to cities, villages, and townships with marihuana retail stores or microbusinesses, allocated in proportion to the number of such businesses in each municipality; 15% to counties with marihuana retail stores or microbusinesses, allocated in proportion to the number of such businesses in each county; 35% to the School Aid Fund; 35% to the Michigan Transportation Fund.
+Those revenues are distributed (subject to legislative appropriation) as follows: Fully fund the cost of implementation, administration and enforcement of the Michigar Regulation and Taxation of Marihuana Act; Provide \$20 million annually to one or more clinical trials approved by the United States Food and Drug Administration researching the efficacy of marihuana in treating medica conditions of armed service veterans and preventing veteran suicide until at least 2022 or for at least two years; Remaining revenues are distributed: 15% to cities, villages, and townships with marihuana retail stores or microbusinesses, allocated in proportion to the number of such businesses in each municipality; 15% to counties with marihuana retail stores or microbusinesses, allocated in proportion to the number of such businesses in each county; 35% to the School Aid Fund; 35% to the Michigan Transportation Fund.
+2018-19: COLLECTIONS: No Revenues Collected in 2018-19.
 LIQUOR MARKUP LEGAL CITATION: M.C.L.
 436.1233; 1998 PA 58.
 YEAR ADOPTED: 1933.
 The former statute (1933 PA 8 (Ex.
 Session)) was repealed as of April 14, 1998.
 BASIS OF TAX: State gross sales minus cost of goods sold from sale and distribution of alcoholic liquor.
 MEASURE OF TAX (BASE): Wholesale price of liquor.
 RATE: Uniform prices are established by the Liquor Control Commission that will return a gross profit of at least 51% and not more than 65%.
 Currently, the full 65% markup from cost is applied to set the retail price of the liquor.
 A discount of 17% is deducted from the price to establish the cost of the liquor for retail sales outlets.
 ADMINISTRATION: Michigan Department of Licensing and Regulatory Affairs, Liquor Control Commission.
 REPORT AND PAYMENT: Subject to general business practices regarding the wholesaling of the merchandise and remittance of the state's gross profit.
-DISPOSITION: Liquor Purchase Revolving Fund.
-A portion of the revenue supports liquor-related administrative and distribution costs; remainder to General Fund (\$221.4 million in FY2017) 2017-18 COLLECTIONS: \$316,552,297